 Adolfo G. Grushin (@aggrushin)

-I am currently jointly affiliated with the Néel Institute in Grenoble where I hold a permanent CRCN research position.
+I am affiliated with the Néel Institute in Grenoble where I hold a permanent CRCN research position.
 You can find a summary of my interests here.
-They focus on the understanding topological phases of matter, with and without strong electron-electron correlations whether they are metallic or insulating.
+I focus on the understanding topological phases of matter, with and without strong electron-electron correlations either metallic or insulating.

 |2017 – present||Chargé de Recherche deuxième classe and Marie Curie Fellow at the Institute Néel, CNRS (Grenoble) and Marie Curie Fellow (until Nov-2018).|